bambinos/bambi/CONTRIBUTING.md

 There are 4 main ways of contributing to the bambi project (in descending order of difficulty or scope):

 * Adding new or improved functionality to the existing codebase
 * Fixing outstanding issues (bugs) with the existing codebase.
-They range from low-level software bugs to higher-level design problems.
+They range from low-level software bugs to higher-level design problems
 * Contributing or improving the documentation (`docs`) or examples (`bambi/examples`)
 * Submitting issues related to bugs or desired enhancements

-# Opening issues
+## Opening issues

 We appreciate being notified of problems with the existing bambi code.
 We prefer that issues be filed the on [Github Issue Tracker](https://github.com/bambinos/bambi/issues), rather than on social media or by direct email to the developers.

 Please verify that your issue is not being currently addressed by other issues or pull requests by using the GitHub search tool to look for key words in the project issue tracker.

-# Contributing code via pull requests
+## Contributing code via pull requests

 While issue reporting is valuable, we strongly encourage users who are inclined to do so to submit patches for new or existing issues via pull requests.
 This is particularly the case for simple fixes, such as typos or tweaks to documentation, which do not require a heavy investment of time and attention.

 Contributors are also encouraged to contribute new code to enhance bambi's functionality, also via pull requests.